Farmer sentiment rebounds amidst ongoing COVID-19 concerns

-Farmers’ short-run outlook for land values improved markedly over the last two months.
-The percentage of respondents expecting land values to decline over the next 12 months fell to 21 percent in June, down from 29 percent in May and 35 percent in April.
-The shift in perspective on farmland values was even more pronounced when farmers were asked for their opinion on farmland values five years into the future.
-Fifty-five percent of respondents said they expect farmland values to rise over the next five years, up from just 40 percent that felt that way in May.
-Finally, for the second month in a row, we asked farmers who rent farmland if they expect to ask their landlords to reduce their 2021 farmland rental rate as a result of COVID-19.
-In May, 27 percent of respondents said they expected to ask for a rent reduction next year.
-In June, however, just 17 percent of farmers responding to the survey said they expect to ask for a rent reduction in 2021.
+When asked about their short-run outlook for land values, farmers’ perspective improved over the last two months.
+Respondents expecting land values to decline over the next 12 months fell to 21 percent in June, down from 29 percent in May and 35 percent in April.
+The shift in perspective was even more pronounced when farmers were asked about farmland values in five years.
+Fifty-five percent of respondents said they expect farmland values to rise over the next five years, up from just 40 percent in May.
+Meanwhile, just 17 percent of farmers surveyed who rent farmland said they expect to ask their landlords to lower their cash rental payments in 2021 as a result of COVID-19, down from 27 percent that planned to do so back in May.

 Read the full Ag Economy Barometer report at https://purdue.ag/agbarometer.
 This month’s report includes insight into farmers’ profitability expectations, their plans for machinery purchases in the upcoming year and their concerns about the ethanol industry’s future.
 The site also offers additional resources – such as past reports, charts and survey methodology – and a form to sign up for monthly barometer email updates and webinars.
 Each month, the Purdue Center for Commercial Agriculture provides a short video analysis of the barometer results, available at https://purdue.ag/barometervideo, and for even more information, check out the Purdue Commercial AgCast podcast.
 It includes a detailed breakdown of each month’s barometer, in addition to a discussion of recent agriculture news that impacts farmers.
 Available now at https://purdue.ag/agcast.